 ungulates.
 Julien completed a postdoc on the evolutionary

-ecology of yellow-bellied marmots at UCLA and is about to take on a
+ecology of yellow-bellied marmots at UCLA and is now a

 his web page.

 Ewe Green P (i6) was 3 years old in 2006, when she gave birth but her lamb died neonatally.
 Over the next 6 years, she produced 5 sons and 1 daughter, but only 2 of her descendants were alive in September 2012.
 At age 9, she still has a few years before entering reproductive senescence.

 Population ecology of bighorn sheep.
 Co-supervised with Fanie Pelletier, Université de Sherbrooke.
 Aurélie is now a wildlife biologists for the Cree Council of Québec.